 The Nicolas Carmarans Mauvais Temps is a particular favourite.
 This light, but complex red wine from the Aveyron in central France is lively, exciting, delicious and leaves you wanting more!

-The wine comprises four grape varieties, namely 30% Negret de Banhars, 50% Fer Servadou (known locally as Mansois) and 10% each of Cabernet Sauvignon and Cabernet Franc.
+The wine comprises four grape varieties, namely 40% Negret de Banhars, 50% Fer Servadou (known locally as Mansois) and 10% Cabernet Franc.
 The grapes undergo semi-carbonic maceration in 15 hectolitre conical tanks for 20 days and the juice is then transferred to old barriques for 12 months.